 Consumers can also make a claim through a tribunal or court.
 If the seller is based:

 - in Victoria, make a claim for compensation to the Victorian Civil and Administrative Tribunal (VCAT) under the Civil Claims List – visit the VCAT website

 - interstate, lodge a claim with the tribunal in the state where the seller lives

 - overseas, seek independent legal advice.

 Although we cannot resolve disputes arising from consumer-to-consumer sales, we can provide you with further advice.
-View our Contact us page.
+Contact us.